al3xandr3/al3xandr3.github.io/_posts/2014-02-17-goals-implementation-plan.md

 intro: "day to day practical implementation of goals"
 ---

-## Monitoring goals

-Once we define what is important we end up with a mix of things we want to achieve in long term.
+Once in a while we realize (think of) goals we wish for.
 But how to map those things for day to day?
 How to make sure we don't forget them?
-(And avoid getting pulled into the day to day rat race).
+(And avoid getting pulled into the daily to day rat race).
 How to make sure we keep working on the right things and keep making progress?

 ## Define the main goals